leewalkergb/100days/README.md

 ---

 ## Daily Logs
-These will be added to individual dayily folders to track progress.
+These will be added to individual daily folders to track progress.